joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 ### [My Pets' Website](https://codesandbox.io/s/8yq0ly3708)

-In this lesson we will explore further routing concepts through the _My Pets' Website_ example.
+In this lesson we will explore more routing concepts through the _My Pets' Website_ example.

-First, Note the folder structure:
+First, note the folder structure:

 <pre>